DCC-EX/dcc-ex.github.io/docsrc/advanced-setup/wifi-config.rst

 Note that the last 6 letters and numbers will be specific to your WiFi board and uniquely identify it.

 Simply click on that network and connect to it.
 Ignore the warning that may popup telling you that "Internet may not be available".
 The CS is not connected to the internet and you are connecting your mobile device directly to it.
-Your mobile device can still access the internet via its cell tower connection.
-If you wish to use your home network internet (for example if your data plan is expensive), see the section below on Station Mode to connect using your home network instead
+Depending on the config and OS of your device you may still have Internet over mobile data through a cell tower connection.
+If you wish to use your home network internet (for example if your data plan is expensive), turn off mobile data and see the section below on Station Mode to connect using your home network instead.

 Once you are connected to the CS, you can run your WiFi Throttle program, enter the IP Address for the Server Address, 2560 for the Port number, and then select and acquire your loco by its address.

 Connecting to your Network - Station Mode (edit config.h)
 ---------------------------------------------------------

-In order to connect to your home network, you must open the config.h file in a text editor and enter your login credentials.
+In order to connect to your home network, you must open the config.h file in a text editor and enter your login credentials or you have already entered your credentials via the installer.
 The easiest way to do this is to use the Arduino IDE and open the project.
 Look for these lines in the file:

 .. code-block::